tinkercademy-bootcamp/chat-project-mayankgoel2005/exercise-3/README.md

   - The new approach improves maintainability and readability without significantly impacting performance.

 - What is happening here?
+  - The `check_error()` function abstracts error handling, reducing redundancy and improving maintainability by centralizing error-checking logic.

 - Can you think of any different approaches to this problem?
+  - Use macros or inline functions for error handling to reduce function call overhead.
+  - Use exceptions for error handling instead of return codes or manual checks.

 - How can you modify your Makefile to generate assembly code instead of compiled code?
 - **Note**: You can save the generated assembly from Compiler Explorer